 - the application doesn’t respond for a long time

-In the case of traffic volume, you can trace memory fill-up and use of available storage place or processing power.
-All in all, monitoring allows you to keep an eye the present state of affairs, and when you hit some bumps in the road you can act upon them immediately.
+In the case of traffic volume, you can trace memory fill-up and use of available storage places or processing power.
+All in all, monitoring allows you to keep an eye on the present state of affairs, and when you hit some bumps in the road, you can act upon them immediately.

-Whether you opt for self-hosting or another deployment model, the support you get helps you find ad hoc solutions to the most burning issues, offers useful business cases and professional advice.
+All deployment models support finding ad hoc solutions to the most pressing issues and offer useful business cases and professional advice.

 In certain circumstances, information on your employees’ behavior and activities can’t be stored in the cloud.
-This might result from internal regulations, or as a matter of security and privacy as well.
-For those who are sceptical about encrypted cloud deployment, on-premises hosting might be a perfect option.
+This might result from internal regulations or as a matter of security and privacy as well.
+For those who are skeptical about encrypted cloud deployment, on-premises hosting might be a perfect option.

 In addition, if you integrate your analytics software with SharePoint, you can easily paste tracking code into any site of your choice.
 That gives you a good degree of flexibility and makes your internal web tracking more efficient.